nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 ![screenshot14](../assets/images/madeyes_castle/screenshot14.png)

-`sqlmap` manages to identify 2 SQLi payloads that we can use.
+sqlmap manages to identify 2 SQLi payloads that we can use.
 It also finds out that the database being used is: **SQLite**

+However, it was unable to dump out the data in the database...

 ![screenshot15](../assets/images/madeyes_castle/screenshot15.png)

-However, it was unable to dump out the data in the database...
 I tried running `sqlmap` a few more times but it didn't work.

 ---

 *At this point, I decided to try my hand at manually carrying out the SQLi attack.*

 *Admittedly, SQL injections have never been my forte and I've always relied on using tools like sqlmap to automate the process.
-I felt like this would be a great learning experience for me and an opportunity to improve my skills!*
+I felt like this would be a great learning experience for me and an opportunity to improve my skills.*

-*Portswigger does a fantastic job teaching about [SQLi](https://portswigger.net/web-security/sql-injection) and [SQL UNION attacks](https://portswigger.net/web-security/sql-injection/union-attacks)*
+*Portswigger does a fantastic job teaching about [SQLi](https://portswigger.net/web-security/sql-injection) and [SQL UNION attacks](https://portswigger.net/web-security/sql-injection/union-attacks).*

 ---

 Alright, let's carry out some SQLi attacks manually!

-Let's try to run a SQL **UNION** attack on the login form.
+Let's try to run a **SQL UNION** attack on the login form.
 More specifically, we'll target the 'user' parameter.

 We first submit some dummy data and intercept the login request using Burpsuite.
 We then send the request to Burpsuite Repeater so that we can easily resend the request:

 ![screenshot16](../assets/images/madeyes_castle/screenshot16.png)

 The first thing we have to do is to check the number of columns returned in the original query.
 This is because our payload needs to match the same number of columns in order for the UNION operator to work.
-Since we know the database is **SQLite**, we can submit the following payload:
+Since we know the database is SQLite, we can submit the following payload:

 ```
 test' UNION SELECT NULL--